maplibre/martin/docs/src/sources-sprites.md

 ## Sprite Sources

-Given a directory with SVG images, Martin will generate a sprite -- a JSON index and a PNG image, for both low and high resolution displays.
-The SVG filenames without extension will be used as the sprite image IDs.
-The images are searched recursively in the given directory, so subdirectory names will be used as prefixes for the image IDs, e.g. `icons/bicycle.svg` will be available as `icons/bicycle` sprite image.
+Given a directory with SVG images, Martin will generate a sprite -- a JSON index and a PNG image, for both low and highresolution displays.
+The SVG filenames without extension will be used as the sprites' image IDs (remember that one sprite and thus `sprite_id` contains multiple images).
+The images are searched recursively in the given directory, so subdirectory names will be used as prefixes for the image IDs.
+For example `icons/bicycle.svg` will be available as `icons/bicycle` sprite image.

 The sprite generation is not yet cached, and may require external reverse proxy or CDN for faster operation.
+If you would like to improve this, please drop us a pull request.

 ### API

 Martin uses [MapLibre sprites API](https://maplibre.org/maplibre-style-spec/sprite/) specification to serve sprites via several endpoints.
 The sprite image and index are generated on the fly, so if the sprite directory is updated, the changes will be reflected immediately.

+You can use the `/catalog` api to see all the `<sprite_id>`s with their contained sprites.

 ##### Sprite PNG